-- 4×4’s also offers a sense of safety and confidence to explore uncharted territory more comfortably
+- 4x4s also offer a sense of safety and confidence to explore uncharted territory more comfortably

 Four-wheel drives are not the holy grail of the motor world unfortunately and it all comes with a trade-off.
-Below are some of the disadvantages I’ve noted 4WD’s to have over conventional two-wheel drives
+Below are some of the disadvantages I’ve noted that 4WDs have over conventional two-wheel drives

-- The heavy body on frame chassis results in higher fuel consumption
+- The heavy body on the frame chassis results in higher fuel consumption

 - A Hi center of gravity negatively affects your overall MPG and results in higher wind noise inside the cabin.